Thousands of years later, signs of awakening may appear on a dormant volcano in Aleutian - ExBulletin

 “With tectonic earthquakes, the first earthquake is usually the biggest, and then there’s a bunch of aftershocks after that.
 So I think this earthquake caught our eye last week because the biggest earthquake wasn’t the first.” volcanic.”

 Davidoff is far from threatening any communities, but Haney says it could pose a risk to air traffic.
-AVO raised Davidof’s warning level to yellow last Friday due to the possibility of this happening.
+AVO raised Davidof’s warning level to yellow last Friday due to this possibility.

 In 2008, Hani says, a similar series of earthquakes hit the area east of Adak around the Kasatochi volcano.